firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-34:22">The LORD redeemeth the soul of his servants: and none of them that trust in him shall be desolate.</p>

-<p id="psa-35:1"><A Psalm of David.> Plead my cause, O LORD, with them that strive with me: fight against them that fight against me.</p>
+<p id="psa-35:1">Plead my cause, O LORD, with them that strive with me: fight against them that fight against me.</p>

 <p id="psa-35:2">Take hold of shield and buckler, and stand up for mine help.</p>